raipc/atsd-jdbc/README.md

 ## Usage

-First, start you ATSD instance and log in to it.
+First, make sure your ATSD instance is started and you have valid credentials to it.
 In general to create SQL statement you can use the usual Java approach:

 ```java
 Connection connection = DriverManager.getConnection("jdbc:axibase:atsd:" + <ATDS_URL>, <ATSD_LOGIN>, <ATSD_PASSWORD>);